Summary

 Matrix org charts show multiple reporting relationships.
 Some employees report to both a project manager and department head.
 This happens often in consulting, tech, and creative agencies.

 Matrix charts can look confusing at first.
 But they show modern workplace reality.
-Many businesses use project teams that cross department lines.
+How many businesses use project teams that cross department lines?
+Most do.

-Show solid lines for main reporting relationships.
+Show solid lines for primary reporting relationships.
 Use dotted lines for secondary or project-based reporting.
 This helps backers understand the complexity without confusion.
 Keep this in mind for your visual organizational charts.

 Flat Charts for Startups and Small Teams